Brain-Like Processing Pathways Form in Models With Heterogeneous Experts: Do Artificial Pathways Behave Like the Brain's Pathways?

 \subsection{Solving Tasks of Varying Difficulty}

 When analyzing brain activations across tasks with varying levels of difficulty, there is a distinct group of activations in a large frontoparietal network when solving complicated tasks.
-Since this network is activate while solving any difficult task, it was named the Multiple Demand (MD) system~\cite{duncan2025construction, fedorenko2013broad}.
+Since this network is activate while solving any difficult task, it was named the multiple-demand (MD) system~\cite{duncan2025construction, fedorenko2013broad}.
 It can be identified both in humans and non-human primates \cite{mitchell2016putative, mione2025neural}.
 With this in mind, we now want to test whether the selection of experts used to solve a task is indicative of task difficulty.

 To relate these findings from the MD system to our model, we expect that when solving tasks of increasing difficulty, our model should learn to activate increasingly complex regions (schematic in \cref{fig:task-complexities}).
 We test this by measuring the correlation between a task's difficulty and the learned pathway complexity ($LPC$) used by the model to solve the task.
-We quantify the difficulty of a task by the number of training steps it takes a standalone GRU to learn the task (see Appendix \ref{app:task-difficulty} for details).
-We find that our full MoP model shows a positive significant relationship, whereas the baseline model does not (Figure \ref{fig:task-complexities}), matching our expectations.
+We quantify the difficulty of a task by the number of training steps it takes a standalone GRU to learn the task (see \cref{app:task-difficulty} for details and alternative ways of quantifying task difficulty).
+We find that our full MoP model shows a positive significant relationship, whereas the baseline model does not, matching our expectations.

 Furthermore, it is known that patients with lesions to their MD system struggle solving difficult tasks but their ability to solve simple tasks usually is unaffected \cite{roca_executive_2010,goel_are_1995}.
 We find that the same is true in our models: if the most complex expert in each layer is lesioned, our model can still solve simple tasks with high accuracy, but accuracy on difficulty tasks drops significantly.
 The same is not true of the baseline model: performance on all tasks drops to near-chance.